 Transactional PPV video on demand (TVOD) is a popular option for one-off events.
-If you can identify the ideal price point, an affair a brief with an audience of a few hundred viewers can generate thousands of dollars.
-As the subscription economy continues to go from strength to strength, subscription video on demand (SVOD) proves to be a popular option for fans interested in picking up a multi-pass for season-long events.
+If you can identify the ideal price point, an affair, a brief with an audience of a few hundred viewers can generate thousands of dollars.
+As the subscription economy continues to go from strength to strength, subscription video on demand (SVOD) is a popular option for fans interested in picking up a multi-pass for season-long events.

-Choosing a suitable revenue model will depend entirely on the type of event and expectations from its audience.
+Choosing a suitable revenue model will depend entirely on the type of event and the expectations of its audience.

 Incentivize Viewers to Keep Them Coming Back Season after Season

-Regardless of the type of event or revenue model, you should always have one eye on what happens post-event.
-How are you going to entice existing customers and their friends to keep coming back season after season?
+Regardless of the type of event or revenue model, you should always watch what happens post-event.
+How will you entice existing customers and their friends to keep coming back season after season?
 The success of the digital experiences you create will be determined by how you delight your audiences and make them feel like valued customers.

 Shed your Legacy Billing Systems